tracim/tracim/README.md

     sqlalchemy.url = postgresql://tracimuser:tracimpassword@127.0.0.1:5432/tracimdb?client_encoding=utf8

-There is an example value for MySQL below (please refer to Configuration/database schema note to install required package):
+There is an example value for MySQL below:

-    sqlalchemy.url = mysql+oursql://tracimuser:tracimpassword@127.0.0.1/tracimdb
+    sqlalchemy.url = mysql+pymysql://tracimuser:tracimpassword@127.0.0.1/tracimdb

 There is an example value for SQLite below :